tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/产品简介/产品概述/弹性容器服务 EKS_intl_en.md

 EKS is community-driven and supports the latest version of Kubernetes and native Kubernetes cluster management.
 It serves as a plug-in to provide extended support for Tencent Cloud products, such as storage, network, and load balancing products.
 EKS is ready to use out-of-the-box.

 #### Serverless
 EKS is a fully-managed Kubernetes service, which means that you do not need to manage any computing nodes.
-EKS delivers computing resources by using pods.
+EKS delivers computing resources by using Pods.
 It allows you to purchase, return, and manage cloud resources as in Kubernetes.

 #### High security and reliability
 EKS can achieve 99.95% or higher availability based on the mature virtualization technology and network architecture of Tencent Cloud.
 Tencent Cloud ensures virtual isolation and network isolation between the EKS clusters of different users and allows users to configure network policies for a specific service by using services such as security groups and network Access Control List (ACL).